mwilliams-sfo/rxjs-worker-pool/NOTES.md

 to manage an internal flow limit that is unknown to the producer and the consumer.
 It informs a producer that while it may *produce*, it should not *emit*.

+## Reactive streams

+Why stop there: knowing that backpressure is the solution, but not doing anything about it?
+ReactiveX recommends RxJava, which supports backpressure in its Flowable class, but it does not recommend a similarly capable JavaScript library.
+There is a library called RSocket that allegedly supports backpressure, but the extent of its support is poorly documented.

+A contract for flows with backpressure is documented in the Reactive Streams specification, which is much easier to understand than reverse-engineering RxJava or Reactor.
+Based on this, I decided to implement reactive streams in JavaScript for my purposes.
+It was challenging, but not overwhelming.
+Among the tricks that were used:

+- Demand signalling as buffer control: My terminal subscriber initially requests not just one value from the worker pool processor, but as many as the number of workers.
+This demand propagates upstream so that the input generator generates just that many values into the processor's buffer and stops until more demand arrives.
+This provides the buffering that has been absent in prior implementations.
+- Fulfillment loops: As soon as a Publisher's demand exceeds zero, it starts a loop (an asynchronous code block) to fulfill the demand.
+The loop delivers values until the Publisher is cancelled, or the demand is fulfilled, or there is nothing more to deliver.
+This avoids mutual recursion between request and onNext, as the specification requires.
+When demand is exhausted, the loop quits.
+- Multi-stage fulfillment through the worker pool: Values provided to the worker pool processor are placed in a queue for a loop that matches them with a worker.
+They are dispatched to that worker, and the worker and the dispatch are placed in a second queue for another loop.
+That loop waits for the next result, releases the worker, and emits the result downstream.
+This allows simultaneous waiting for a worker and for a result, something that has not been present in previous implementations.

+Only three publishers were necessary: one to emit values from an async generator; another that logs those values as they are emitted; and a third to process them through the pool.
+Arguably, the internal stages of my pool processor are really two processors (as in the RxJS implementation), and with further effort I might separate them accordingly.

+Further directions to go:

+- Factor the common behavior of publishers, subscribers and subscriptions for reuse.
+They have been reimplemented in each class, resulting in much inconsistency and churn.
+- Separate the pool processing stages as mentioned above.
+The stages will both need a reference to the pool so that one can acquire and the other can release.
+- Eliminate RxJS.
+I still use for condition signalling to indicate that a worker is available, and this should be easy to replace.
+- Implement stages as processors, not as wrapper-publishers like I have now.